Music of Uganda: Gospel

 Early Gospel music in Uganda was modeled mainly after praise and worship music practiced by church choirs and bands.
 This was particularly true for the pentecostal/Born Again movement, locally referred to as Balokole.

-Artists like Fiona Mukasa in the mid-1990s were responsible for taking praise and worship music out of the churches and onto the streets.
+Artists such as Fiona Mukasa in the mid-1990s were responsible for taking praise and worship music out of the churches and onto the streets.
 Because of the influence of Soukous music at the time, this early gospel had a Soukous sound.
 Limit X were another gospel group that gained popularity during the 1990s, although the group had formed years earlier, in the late 1970s.

-Just after the turn of the century, the styles in gospel became more diverse, with various groups like Sauti, and First Love adding to the urban sound created by Limit X. Others like George Okudi and Father Musaala had hits on the radio circuit and internationally.
+Just after the turn of the century, the styles in gospel became more diverse, with various groups such as Sauti, and First Love adding to the urban sound created by Limit X. George Okudi and Father Musaala had hits on the radio circuit and internationally.

 Gospel, however, started having a notable impact on the music industry when Judith Babirye broke through circa 2007.
 Babirye, whose music was similar to Mukasa's, was an instant hit and her song "Beera Nange" was among the songs of the year in its year of release.

 She was followed by Wilson Bugembe, another musician who was readily embraced by the listening public with his songs becoming national hits, cutting across all demographics.

-They have since been joined by various new artists like Levixone whose song "mbeera" turned into a hit song in year 2021 and others who are spanning various genres.
+They have since been joined by various new artists such as Levixone whose song "mbeera" turned into a hit song in year 2021 and others who are spanning various genres.